 Unity, Unity Neos

 Our Analysis and Test Results

-The BOB company, otherwise known as Beast of Burden, began in 1994 when Roger Malinowski and Philip Novotny joined forced to build bike trailers.
+The BOB company, otherwise known as Beast of Burden, began in 1994 when Roger Malinowski and Philip Novotny joined forces to build bike trailers.
 Headquartered in California, the bicycle professional and airline mechanic identified a hole in the stroller marketplace where a rugged jogging stroller should be after having children of their own.
 Over time, the men introduced the word to the BOB Sport Utility stroller and then the locking swivel front wheel in 2005.
-This modification resulted in a user-friendly, more versatile workhorse good for running and everyday errands.
+This modification resulted in a user-friendly, versatile workhorse good for running and everyday errands.
 In 2011, the Britax company purchased BOB.

 Ease of Use

 The Revolution 3.0 includes useful features that are easier to use than some of the top-ranked double strollers.
 Each test metric is actually a total score derived from the results of sub-testing within the metric.
 We outline some of the testing details via charts below for easier comparison.

 Fold and Unfold